Cervical Disc Replacement Surgery

 Herniated discs and degenerative disc disease (DDD) are conditions that damage the discs between the vertebrae in your spine.
 These discs are supposed to cushion the vertebrae.
 When one or more of them is damaged, they put pressure on the nerves in the spine and can cause friction to develop between the vertebrae.

-If one of the discs in your cervical spine (the neck) is damaged, then you may benefit from artificial cervical disc replacement in Miami.
+If one of the discs in your cervical spine (the neck) is damaged, then you may benefit from artificial cervical disc replacement.